 ctrl-exec - High Availability

-ctrl-exec is designed so that all persistent state lives on disk in known paths, and the ctrl-exec process itself holds no runtime state that cannot be reconstructed from those files.
-This property makes horizontal redundancy straightforward: any number of ctrl-exec instances sharing the same state files can serve requests interchangeably.
+ctrl-exec is designed so that all persistent state lives on disk in known paths, and the dispatcher process itself holds no runtime state that cannot be reconstructed from those files.
+This property makes horizontal redundancy straightforward: any number of dispatcher instances sharing the same state files can serve requests interchangeably.

 This document covers what state exists and where, approaches to replicating or sharing it, load balancing and failover patterns, and what HA does not protect against.